No Dogs Available

 For Louie we have been able to go further, and identify some of the breeds that we think may have been part of his heritage and have contributed to the Supermutt portion of his genome.
 We cannot be sure, given how little of their DNA has carried down to Louie, but we thought you might like to know our best guess anyway!

 Likely breeds that contribute to Supermutt:

 What are “Dogs Like Louie?”

 “Dogs Like Louie” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Louie was adopted as a puppy from Texas and sent to his forever home in the Pacific Northwest.
 He loves giving kissies, getting belly rubs and playing with all his 4 legged friends.”

 This dog has been viewed and been given 12 wags